The best standing desks with wheels for every budget

 - A high enough max height for you – some desk names start with an inches number, like “60” stand up desk”, but in our experience that 60″ is often the width of the desk, not its max height.
 Look carefully.

-Best deluxe (electrically adjustable) full size standing desk with wheels
+Best electrically-adjustable, full-size standing desk with wheels

-The best of the best, the cream of the crop – the Luxor Stande 48″ Height Adjustable Electric Standing Desk has everything you could want, including convenient electrically-assisted lifting/lowering so you don’t have to turn a crank for a minute straight.
+The best of the best, the cream of the crop – the Luxor Standup 48″ Height Adjustable Electric Standing Desk has everything you could want, including convenient electrically-assisted lifting/lowering so you don’t have to turn a crank for a minute straight.
 It comes in numerous color palettes, from all-dark to all-light, with some wood grain options, too.
-It’s 48″ wide, which is probably enough for most people, but if you’re like us and you live at your desk, you might love the extra foot of width on their 60″ version, the Luxor Stande 60″ Height Adjustable Electric Standing Desk.
+It’s 48″ wide, which is probably enough for most people, but if you’re like us and you live at your desk, you might love the extra foot of width on their 60″ version, the Luxor Standup 60″ Height Adjustable Electric Standing Desk.

-Why this desk is tops:
+Why this desk is tops

 - Electrically powered height adjustment